As we move forward through 2021, we are kicking off a new blog series called Where are they Now?

-Mat joined Vista’s residential transition program, Discover, during the summer of the pandemic.
-In the Discover Program, Mat engages in group and one-to-one programming to develop his independence skills and foster his personal success.
-Mat spoke with us about his time at Vista so far.
+Nikki recently joined Vista's residential transition program, Discover, about a month ago.
+As a student in the Discover Program, Nikki lives in our residential dormitory, located in Westbrook, CT, and engages in group and one-on-one programming to develop her independence and foster personal success.
+Nikki shared with us her thoughts on her time at Vista so far.

 What are some of the things you wanted for your life that made you want to join the Discover Program?

 I knew that I wanted to learn how to live on my own and move on with my life as a more independent person.
 I have joined other programs before, but I wasn't getting the opportunity to engage with my local community.
 I want to explore the community more and do things like go to the bank or go shopping.
 I advocated with my family to be able to go to Vista and I am hoping to join more of its programs soon, like its arts activities.
 I am excited to live on my own and am looking forward to moving into the Discover transition condominiums one day and getting to take care of my own place.

 What are some skills you have learned and what are you still working on?

 Since I am so new, I can only explore the greater community with a staff member.
 Melissa, my Program Counselor, and I are working on my banking skills, so we recently started setting up an account for me at a local bank.
 I am looking forward to working up to being able to go into the community with other students.

 I am working on managing my stress.
 When I feel stressed, I take a walk or watch movies, which releases a lot of anxiety.
 I also do a lot of yoga like I did last night before I went to bed.
 I am learning to use my phone and electronics less because I want to be more social and make more friends at Vista.

 What are you proud of?
 How have you surprised yourself?